W. H. Adamson High School: History

 The school is named for William Hardin Adamson, who became superintendent of the Oak Cliff School District shortly after moving to Oak Cliff in 1901.
-The school district later was annexed by the Dallas Independent School District, and when Oak Cliff High School was constructed, Adamson was named principal of the new school.
+In the decade after the City of Dallas annexed the Town of Oak Cliff and merged school districts, the Dallas ISD built Oak Cliff High School to relieve crowding at Dallas High School, built just 8 years prior.
+Adamson was named principal of the new school.
 He served as principal until 1934 and died a year later on 26 May 1935 at age 71.
-A week later, the school system renamed the school after Adamson.
+A week after his death, the school system renamed Oak Cliff High School after Adamson.

-When Adamson opened it relieved Dallas High School.

-The 1924 Oak Cliff High School football team won the state championship, one of only two DISD high schools to win a state football title (Sunset, in 1950 with the now-discontinued "City" championship, is the other).Carter High School was forced to forfeit its 1988 Class AAAAA title.
+The 1924 Oak Cliff High School football team won the state championship, one of only two DISD high schools to win a state football title (Sunset, in 1950 with the now-discontinued "City" championship, is the other).
+Carter High School was forced to forfeit its 1988 Class AAAAA title, so its state championship no longer counted.

-It was relieved by the 1925 opening of Sunset High School.
+Overcrowding problems at Oak Cliff High School were relieved by the 1925 opening of Sunset High School.